 As the war came to an end, people began to have more money again, wedding dresses became more ornate and a little more unusual in the 1940’s.
 Long ball gowns reappeared and pearl and crystal appliques appeared for the first time.
 Some brides even discarded the traditional white dress for more brightly coloured styles in pastel hues.

 The 1950's and 60's saw further change to wedding dress fashion.
 Dresses became more fun and flirty, with a full skirt but a shorter length.
 However, some women were more traditional, choosing long, full dresses, made more youthful by being on the shoulder or strapless.
 The 1960’s also favoured more modern styling, with everything from long sleeves and long trains to short mini dresses worn by brides around the world!

 1960’s: A more traditional dress for Jackie Kennedy and a shorter wedding dress, worn by Audrey Hepburn.

 The 1970's were all about two polar opposites – flowing and free, and corporate and clean.
 Many celebrities donned two-piece suits, while royalty and musician’s muses donned hanging, graceful dresses with long, puffy sleeves and various head wear.
-In the 1980’s, wedding dresses harkened to years past, with big ball gowns in whites and creams very popular.
-Infamous royal, Princess Diana, set the scene for the decade, with a floor length ivory silk wedding dress with poufy shoulders, lace V-neck and a 26 foot long train.
+In the 1980’s, wedding dresses harkened to years past, with big ball gowns in whites and creams being very popular.
+Much loved royal, Princess Diana, set the scene for the decade, with a floor length ivory silk wedding dress with poufy shoulders, lace V-neck and a 26 foot long train.